kaloyanm/webinvi/Readme.md

 Starting the server
 -------------------

-To run the platform on your machine, you should use docker.
+To run the platform on your machine, you should use Vagrant.
 Follow these steps to set that up:

 1. Download and install Vagrant (https://www.vagrantup.com/downloads.html).